davidsbatista/davidsbatista.net/_posts/2017-11-12-Maximum_Entropy_Markov_Model.md

 comments: true
 disqus_identifier: 20171112
 preview_pic: /assets/images/2017-11-12-HMM_vs_MEMM.png
-description: This blog post is an introduction to Maximum Entropy Markov Model, it points the fundamental difference between discriminative and generative models, and what are the main advantages of the Maximum Entropy Markov Model over the Naive Bayes model.
+description: This blog post is an introduction to Maximum Entropy Markov Model, it points out the fundamental difference between discriminative and generative models, and what are the main advantages of the Maximum Entropy Markov Model over the Naive Bayes model.
 ---

 This is the second part of a series of posts about sequential supervised learning applied to NLP.
-It can be seen as a follow up on the previous post, where I tried do explain the relationship between HMM and Naive Bayes.
+It can be seen as a follow-up to the previous post, where I tried to explain the relationship between HMM and Naive Bayes.
 In this post I will try to explain how to build a sequence classifier based on a Logistic Regression classifier, i.e.,  using a discriminative approach.

 You can find the first and third posts here: